Samuelghostv/Alx_DjangoLearnLab/django_blog/README.md

 Login/logout: Test login/logout redirect and sessions management Profile Management: Testing updating the profile information
 Security: Test CSRF protection and password security

+## Blog post management feature doc

+This is a sample blog application where users can create, read, update, and delete posts

+- **Post List**: View all blog posts with a title and snippet of content.
+- **Post Detail**: View the full content of blog posts.
+- **Create Post**: Authenticated user can create new posts.
+- **Edit Post**: Only authors can edits their post.
+- **Delete Post**: Only authors can delete their posts